 Head Start and Early Head Start

 Head Start and Early Head Start programs are FREE for eligible families with young children from birth to age 5.
-Their programs are designed to prepare infants, toddlers and pre-schoolers for early childhood education.
-They also provide family health and wellness services, family well-being and other family services.
+Their programs are designed to prepare infants, toddlers, and pre-schoolers for early childhood education.
+They also provide family health and wellness services, family well-being, and other family services.

 To learn more about the services that Head Start and Early Head Start provide for eligible children and their families, visit the Office Of Head Start.
-You can also find out the locations of the service centers at your local community here.
+You can also find out the locations of the service centers in your local community here.

 State-Funded Prekindergarten Programs

 State-funded prekindergarten programs focus on helping children between 3 and 5 years of age to get ready for kindergarten.
-Some states offer free daycare for low income families, or at very low cost to eligible citizens in need.
+Some states offer free daycare for low-income families, or at very low cost to eligible citizens in need.
 Programs may be part-day or full-day.

 Visit the website of the education department of your state for more details on Child Development and Early Learning in your area.